AuriServe/Docs/Plugins/Plugin Manifest.md

 	This is my awesome plugin for awesome things.
 	Can you believe it?

 # The author of the plugin.
-Must only contain letters and spaces,
+Must only contain letters and spaces.
-# however, if an @ sign is the first character, the author is assumed
-# to be an AuriServe Plugin Database Developer username, and it must
-# conform to the format required there.

-author: @Auri
+author: Auri

-# The SemVer version number of the plugin.
+# The semantic version number of the plugin.

 version: 0.5.2